Non-Disclosure Agreement Template, Free Download 2026

 Are NDAs legally enforceable?

 Yes, properly drafted NDAs are legally enforceable as contracts in all fifty states and under federal law.
 However, enforceability depends on several factors.
 The agreement must be supported by valid consideration (in mutual NDAs, the exchange of confidential information constitutes consideration; in unilateral NDAs, the business opportunity or employment typically serves as consideration).
 The definition of confidential information must be reasonably specific rather than impermissibly vague or overbroad.
 The duration and scope must be reasonable under the governing state's contract law standards.
-Any ancillary non-compete or non-solicitation provisions must comply with state-specific restrictions, which have become increasingly stringent.
+Any ancillary non-compete or non-solicitation provisions must comply with state-specific restrictions, which have become more stringent.
 Courts can and do enforce NDAs through injunctive relief (court orders preventing further disclosure), monetary damages, and in some cases, attorneys' fee awards.
 If a breach occurs, a cease and desist letter is typically the first enforcement step before formal litigation.

-What happens if someone violates an NDA?
+What happens if someone violates an <strong>NDA</strong>?

 When a party breaches an NDA by disclosing confidential information without authorization, the injured party has several legal remedies available.
 The most immediate remedy is injunctive relief, which is a court order requiring the breaching party to cease all further disclosure and take steps to mitigate the damage already caused.
 Because confidential information cannot be "un-disclosed," courts recognize that monetary damages alone are often inadequate and will grant emergency injunctions to prevent further dissemination.
 The injured party can also seek compensatory damages measured by the actual financial harm caused by the breach, which may include lost profits, diminished competitive advantage, and costs incurred to mitigate the disclosure.
 If the NDA contains a liquidated damages clause specifying a predetermined amount payable upon breach, that figure will typically be enforced if it represents a reasonable estimate of anticipated harm.
 Many NDAs also include attorneys' fee provisions requiring the breaching party to pay the injured party's legal costs.
 In cases involving willful or malicious misappropriation of trade secrets, punitive damages and criminal penalties may also be available under state and federal trade secret laws.